telerik/kendo-ui-core/docs/intro/installation/markup.md

 ## Configuration

 In addition to the `data-role` attribute, the declarative initialization parses other data attributes and passes them as configuration options to the widget constructor.
-You can find out more about the supported data attributes and how to bind them to widget events in the [data attributes explained](/framework/data-attribute-initialization) section.
+For more information on the supported data attributes and on how to bind them to widget events, see the [section on data attributes](/framework/data-attribute-initialization).

 ### AngularJS Directives

-Below is an example referring to the Kendo UI AngularJS AutoComplete directive.
-To learn more about the features of the Kendo UI AngularJS directives, visit the [ introductory article on AngularJS]({% slug angularjs_integration_directives %}).
+The example below refers to the Kendo UI AngularJS AutoComplete directive.
+For more information on the features of the Kendo UI AngularJS directives, see the [introductory article on AngularJS]({% slug angularjs_integration_directives %}).

 ###### Example